dberga/NSWAM/README.md

 ***Notes (input)***
 1. Input images are by default in "input/" and in ".png" format.
-2. Configuration parameter files are set by default to "conf/single".
+2. Configuration parameter files are set by default to "conf/single" (NSWAM) or "conf/scanpath" (NSWAM-CM).
 Configuration parameters are listed in README.txt and described in "src/confgen_all.m"

 ***Notes (output)***
 1. Output files will be in "output/" with images by default in ".png" and scanpaths in a specific folder.
 Other folders such as "gazes", "mean" ... describe the gaze-wise and accumulative gaze-wise saliency maps.